mnit-rtmc/iris/docs/vehicle_detection.md

 ## Binary Vehicle Logging

 The `.vev` format is a binary log, similar to the text vehicle log.
-Each vehicle event is recorded as a 8 bytes (64 bits):
+Each vehicle event is recorded as 8 bytes (64 bits):

 | Field     | Size    | Description           | Valid Range  |
 |-----------|---------|-----------------------|--------------|